OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 > It's likely that there are several style guides available for your favourite language.
 For instance, pretty
 > much every web company have their own JavaScript style guide.
 However, one style guide often
-> dominates and is used by most of the community.
+> dominates and is used by most of the community (C++ is a notable exception).
 This is the one you should probably use!

 <a id="naming"></a>